-One mole’s battle against the machines of industry that want to destroy his home!
+Mole Hill is one mole’s battle against the machines of industry that want to destroy his home!

 Mole is living happily with his children in his mound when one day he hears noises.
 Going outside to investigate he finds three large trucks ready to clear the ground to put in a shopping mall.
 The trucks will not listen to his pleas and a battle begins to save his home.

-This book could be used to support lessons that looking at rhythm and rhyme to create effect.
+Mole Hill could be used to support lessons looking at rhythm and rhyme to create effect.
 It has applications for science, looking at animals and their habitats and also evolution and the environment.
 It is most suitable for the early years to year 2, though could be used in older year groups to stimulate philosophical conversations about ecology.
 As it is an Oxford University Press book it also has links with their Oxford Owl site where you can access a video of the author reading the story.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.